indiana-university/rivet-icons/README.md

 <script src="path/to/rivet-icons.js"></script>
 ```

-Render the icon in HTML.
+Render the icon in HTML, with the custom element.

 ```html
 <rvt-icon name="heart"></rvt-icon>